influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/production_installation/meta_node_installation.md

 or the communication between the servers, have chronic reliability issues.

 > **Note:** While there is no requirement for each meta node to run on its own server, deploying multiple meta nodes on the same server creates a larger point of potential failure if that node is unresponsive.
-InfluxData recommends that you deploy the meta nodes on relatively small footprint servers.
+InfluxData recommends deploying meta nodes on servers with relatively small footprints.

 See [Clustering in InfluxDB Enterprise](/enterprise_influxdb/v1.5/concepts/clustering#optimal-server-counts) for more on cluster architecture.